pallets-eco/flask-debugtoolbar/docs/panels.rst

     flask_debugtoolbar.panels.timer.TimerDebugPanel

 Shows the time taken to process the current request.
-The exapanded view includes the breakdown of CPU time, by user and system, wall clock time, and context switches.
+The expanded view includes the breakdown of CPU time, by user and system, wall clock time, and context switches.

 .. image:: _static/screenshot-time-panel.png